 Manchester University Hospitals NHS Foundation Trust is a leading trust in teaching, research and innovation and has a vast research portfolio.

-Based at the Hathersage Centre in Central Manchester, the team is made up of Specialist Nurses, Doctors, Research Practitioners and Research Support Staff.
-Who sometimes work alongside commercial sponsors to deliver trials relating to new treatment and new practices within Sexual Health and HIV.
+Based at the Hathersage Centre, the team is made up of Specialist Nurses, Doctors, Research Practitioners and Research Support Staff.
+Who sometimes work alongside commercial sponsors to deliver trials relating to new treatment and new practices within sexual health and HIV.

 New HIV treatments and the relationship between medications and body systems such as the liver and Kidneys.